 E. 1) they have the opportunity to learn about addiction and its physical, psychological, and emotional effects 2) helps them identify relapse warning signs, support efforts to remain abstinent, and achieve some control over the recovery process and 3) gives family members the opportunity to heal any emotional pain they may have experienced as a result of the addict's substance abuse history.

-F. The three major challenges in parent training interventions are 1) difficulty recruiting high-risk parents 2) short-term programs (8-10sessions) are unlikely to succeed.
+F. 1) difficulty recruiting high-risk parents 2) short-term programs (8-10sessions) are unlikely to succeed.
 High-risk parents may require twice as many hours of training as parents from the general population to achieve the same level of change in their own and their children's behavior 3) parent training alone may not be potent enough to produce substantial, lasting changes in parents' and children's behaviors, especially among high-risk families

-G. The six barriers to intervention with substance-abusing families are 1)unfamiliarity with effective methods for detection 2) assessment, and early intervention with families 3) time constraints 4) lack of financial incentives 5) lack of adequate training in the essential knowledge and skills and 6) lack of support from other professionals
+G. 1)unfamiliarity with effective methods for detection 2) assessment, and early intervention with families 3) time constraints 4) lack of financial incentives 5) lack of adequate training in the essential knowledge and skills and 6) lack of support from other professionals

 H. cognitive delays such as: attenuated attention spans, difficulties in concentration, and emotional and behavioral problems.

-I. The core domains of the Nurturing Program are (1) enhancing appropriate developmental expectations; (2) increasing empathy for children's points of view; (3) valuing and using alternatives to corporal punishments; and (4) establishing and maintaining appropriate roles.
+I. (1) enhancing appropriate developmental expectations; (2) increasing empathy for children's points of view; (3) valuing and using alternatives to corporal punishments; and (4) establishing and maintaining appropriate roles.

 If you have problems with scoring or placing an order please contact us at [email protected].